• Why is Newport Beach a great weekend destination?

 © Courtesy of steffstarr - Fotolia.com

-Known by locals as “The Back Bay,” Upper Newport Bay Nature Preserves is a large coastal wetland or estuary.
+Known by locals as “The Back Bay,” Upper Newport Bay Nature Preserve is a large coastal wetland or estuary.
 Consisting of approximately 1,000 acres, it is one of the largest coastal wetland areas in southern California.

 The preserve is a popular place for bird watching because it is an important stopover for some 35,000 birds that are traveling on the Pacific Flyway, the major north-south migration path that extends from Alaska to Patagonia.
 In addition to bird watching, other popular activities include biking, hiking, and horseback riding.
 The park also features the Peter and Mary Muth Interpretive Center which is a great place to visit with kids.